MrPowers/mill_spark_example/README.md

 # Mill Spark Example

-An Apache Spark project with the Mill build tool.
+An example Apache Spark project with the Mill build tool.

-`mill foo.test` to run the test suite.

 ## Build